-Please know germs come from everywhere, and we do our best to clean and disinfect every day.
-The facts are children WILL be exposed to illness.
-To help us at daycare when you think your child is sick, please keep them at home so your child can come back and participate healthily with all our activities.
-Some parents automatically assume their child’s illness is because of daycare.
-The best habit to remember is to wash your hands often to ward of illness.
+Please know germs come from everywhere, and we do our best to clean and disinfect them every day.
+However, the facts are children WILL be exposed to illness.
+To help us at daycare when you think your child is sick, please keep them at home so your child can come back and participate healthily in all our activities.
+Unfortunately, some parents automatically assume their child’s illness is because of daycare.
+The best habit to remember is to wash your hands often to ward of disease.

 I wish parents knew how hard your little ones have worked on that project, coloring page, or gift for you.
 It means so much to them to make these things for you.
 Please take them home and proudly display them.
-Do not throw them on the floor of the car, in the trash can, or leave them at Almost Mom.
+Do not throw them on the car floor, in the trash can, or leave them at Almost Mom.
 It takes only a minute to tell them how much you like their work and hang it on the fridge.
 You will be glad you took the time to do it!

 Your Child Tells Us Everything

 Suppose you’ve ever had a private conversation at the dinner table, grateful that your child quietly eats her peas and carrots.
 As you discuss a potential move, job change, or big-ticket purchase with your spouse, know this: If your child is old enough to speak, your daycare’s going to hear about it, too.
-The truth is, your child is really, really good at parroting your conversations.
+The truth is, your child is good at parroting your conversations.
 So we already know about the ski vacation you’re planning or your big news about a new baby.
-So what goes on in your house does come to ours (so if you behave badly, have a loud house, curse, etc., we will eventually see and hear it).
+So what goes on in your house does come to ours (so if you misbehave, have a loud home, curse, etc., we will eventually see and hear it).

 The most important thing that we would like you to know is this: